-As the winter season approaches, today the City of Cleveland released details from its 2015-16 winter weather plan that addressed aging fleet conditions and outlined proactive measures in place ahead of any major snow fall event.
-In addition to providing information on the plan, the city displayed 14 newly purchased snow removal vehicles that will be introduced into this year’s fleet.
+As the winter season approaches, today the City of Cleveland released details from its 2016-17 winter weather plan that outlined proactive measures in place ahead of any major snow fall event.
+In addition to providing information on the plan, the city displayed some of its recently purchased snow removal vehicles that bolster the fleet.

 - Priority on servicing main thoroughfares during snow fall then residential streets with a goal to service all streets within 48 hours after a snow fall event.

 - A systematic approach that services 52 main and secondary main thoroughfares and 292 residential subsections.